Jo Bacon MBACP, Dip Therapeutic Counselling, BA Hon Counselling Solutions

 An important aspect of my personal philosophy is that, regardless of which counselling methodology is practiced, there are no right or wrong ways for clients to investigate their issues.
 Each of us have our own perception of how we view our world, and ultimately, change must come from the client’s themselves when they feel ready.
 I have always wanted the opportunity to help people, to support them as they make a difference in their lives.
 With the use of counselling skills, I believe I do this in a warm, caring and professionally ethical way.

 My counselling journey began when I embarked upon a life coaching course back in 2012.
-This was in hope of securing a promotion within a retail position which I held at that time.
 This course opened the flood gate to wanting to learn more on how I could help support people as they develop and grow their potential.
 I began to understand how our own values and beliefs can create our own phycological strait jackets when left unchallenged.

 My counselling studies began with Person Centre Therapy, which is a theory that wholly focuses upon the client and is very client lead.
-During study for for my Diploma, the core theory which under pinned this course was Transactional Analysis, which is a theory which focuses upon how we communicate and interact.
+Whilst studying for my Diploma the core theory was Transactional Analysis, which is a theory that focuses upon how we communicate and interact.
 It encourages addressing problems which have built up over time.
-Thought-out my Degree level I have been studying Counselling Solutions, which encompasses Cognitive Behavioural Therapy and Solution Focused Therapy, which both help to uncover negative thought patterns and encourages hope, it places focus upon a person's present and future circumstances, and their goals rather than their past experiences.
+Thought-out my Degree I studied Counselling Solutions, which encompasses Cognitive Behavioural Therapy and Solution Focused Therapy, which both help to uncover negative thought patterns and encourages hope, it places focus upon a person's present and future circumstances and their goals rather than their past experiences.
 I have encorporated all these theories to become an integrative practioner.

 For the past couple of years, I have been working for the South Yorkshire Eating Disorder Association both on placement, and recently as one of their paid clinicians.
 I have had the honour of helping support service users with their personal issues around food.
 I have witnessed first-hand how talking therapy can help facilitate changes in behaviour to encourage a healthier life style.